 The Directors may authorise any matter proposed to them which would, if not so authorised, involve a breach of duty by a director under section 175 of the Companies Act.
-Any such authorisation will be effective only if any requirement as to the quorum at the meeting at which the matter is considered is met without counting the director in question or any other Directors interested in the matter under consideration, and the matter was agreed to without such Directors voting or would have been agreed to if such Directors' vote had not been counted.
+Any such authorisation will be effective only if any requirement as to the quorum at the meeting or part of the meeting at which the matter is considered is met without counting the director in question or any other Directors interested in the matter under consideration, and the matter was agreed to without such Directors voting or would have been agreed to if such Directors' vote had not been counted.